 Employers have a duty to truthfully account for and pay over taxes under I.R.C. §§ 3102(s), 3111(a), and 3402.
 Notably, courts determine whether an individual has the duty to collect and/or truthfully account for and pay over taxes using criteria that are typically used under section 6672 of the Internal Revenue Code, which provides for the so-called trust fund recovery penalty.
-See our prior posts (for example, here, here, and here) on the subject for more information.
+See our prior posts (Employment Tax Enforcement is on the Rise, The Crime of Willfully Failing to Collect or Pay Over Tax, and Another Trust Fund-Related Indictment) on the subject for more information.

 A non-exhaustive list of factors that the government uses to determine whether an individual or individuals has the duty to collect, account for, and pay over include the following:

 - the duties of the person as outlined by the employer’s by-laws;